 - A demanding project management process that requires detailed pre-planning, inflexible technical requirements, and hard deadlines

 That is the mantra of smaller, more nimble entrepreneurial businesses.
-These lean, little organizations are often staffed with a handful of experts comfortable with making fast decisions and willing to quickly abandon unpromising projects in favor of others that produce demonstrable results.
-They embrace a culture of rapid innovation via incremental development in which failures are instructive and used to focus efforts faster on more successful opportunities.
+These lean, little organizations often recruit a handful of experts comfortable with making fast decisions.
+They are more willing to quickly abandon unpromising projects in favor of others that produce demonstrable results; they embrace a culture of rapid innovation via incremental development.
+With this ideology, failures are instructive and used to focus efforts faster on more successful opportunities.